munificent/dep-external-libraries/Proposal.md

 The basic concepts are:

  *  Both the canonical and external libraries retain their original lexical scopes.
-Functions and members in each of those libraries are always resolved in the lexical scope in which they appear.
+Code in each of those libraries is always resolved in the lexical scope in which they appear.
+(By "lexical scope", I any use of a name that does *not* resolve to a method call on an implicit `this`.)

- *  For each patched class, *single* class is produced that contains the members of both the canonical and external library and that class is bound to its name in both libraries' namespaces.
+ *  For each patched class, a *single* class is produced that contains the members of both the canonical and external library and that class is bound to its name in both libraries' namespaces.
 Explicit and implicit references to `this` in members of that class always refer to this merged class.